mengeling/DSI-Fraud-Case-Study/overview.md

 ## Process Flow
 - Ran DecisionTree, RandomForestClassifier, MultinomialNB, and LogisticRegression
-- Decided to avaerage results of MultinomialNB and LogisticRegression
+- Decided to average results of two random forests

 ## Preprocessing
 - Take every row that is not labeled "Premium" and tag them as "Fraud" in new column